Nuno111/Colour-Them-All/README.md

 ---------- Game project to learn html canvas. ----------

-Important: Code is messy at the moment as it´s first version, will need to refactor code once a design patter has been established.
+Important: Code is not optimized at the moment as it´s first version, will need to refactor code once a design patter has been established; Works only in computer browsers, mobile support in next version.

+Current bugs: If the window is resized, page has to be refreshed in order for the canvas to get the correct width and height.

 //-- Current functionalities --//